Real Estate Portfolio: What Is It And How Do You Build One?

 - Economic occupancy: Economic occupancy refers to the percentage of potential gross income that a property achieves during a given period.
-For example, let's say the total potential rental revenue for a collection of properties in January costs $100,000 but you only earn $43,000.
+For example, let's say the total potential rental revenue for a collection of properties in January is $100,000 but you only earn $43,000.
 In that case, the economic occupancy for that month equals 43%.

 - Improvement costs: What improvements do you need to make to the property?
-Improvements should add to the value of the property or improve its usefulness for tenants and should adhere to the 1% rule.
+Renovations should add to the value of the property or improve its usefulness for tenants and should adhere to the 1% rule.

-- Monthly operating costs How much does it cost to maintain the property?
+- Monthly operating costs: How much does it cost to maintain the property?
 Calculate your expenses versus your income.
 Let's say you collect $1,200 per month in rent and your expenses amount to $200 per month.
 You can use these amounts to help you measure your results against the 1% rule.

 You may already understand how a conventional path to purchasing a home works – but you may want to consider the Buy, Rehab, Rent, Refinance, Repeat (BRRRR) method instead.
 With the conventional path, you get a traditional mortgage or pay cash and rent out the investment property in exchange for rental income.
 The rental income then pays your mortgage and for any extra income.